kbolbotowski/kbolbotowski.github.io/_pages/about.md

 where \\(s_\mu, s_\nu\\) are the relevant standard deviations.
 The constants above are sharp.

-The beating heart of our K-R-type equality is the fact that taking a convex envelope preserves semi-concavity of a function.

 ## Topic #2: Optimal design of beam systems